 DEALING WITH SUBJECTIVITY Author Function in Studio Enquiry (Barrett, 2009: 139) Foucault's Author Functions Application in Practice as Research Groups together and defines a certain number of texts/works according to their homogeneity and filiation (Foucault 1991: 107).
-The researcher identifies and assesses methodological, conceptual and other links in works produced in the current and previous projects.
-Differentiates and contrast works from works of others in order to authenticate and show reciprocal explication (Foucault 1991: 107).
-The researcher traces the genesis of ideas in his/her own work as well as the works/ideas of others; compares them and maps the way they inter-relate; examines how earlier work has influenced developments of current work; identifies gap/contribution to knowledge/discourse made in the works.
-Establishes relationships among texts in terms of concomitant utilization (Foucault 1991: 107).
-The researcher assesses the work in terms of the way it has extended knowledge and how his/her own work as well as related work has been, or may be used and applied by others.
+Differentiates and contrast works from The researcher identifies and assesses methodological, conceptual and other links in works produced in the current and previous projects.
+The researcher traces the genesis of ide works of others in order to authenticate and show reciprocal explication (Foucault 1991: 107). in his/her own work as well as the works/ideas of others; compares them and maps the way they inter-relate; examines how earlier work has influenced developments of current work; identifies gap/contribution to knowledge/discourse made in the works Establishes relationships among texts in terms of concomitant utilization (Foucault 1991: 107).
+The researcher assesses the work in terms of the way it has extended knowledge and how his/her own work a well as related work has been, or may bused and applied by others.